Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Datasets construction

 \section{Datasets construction}

 Based on \textbf{Property 2}, we generate the constructed image sets ${\mathbf{x}'}$ offline and save them before training begins.
-For each of the three representative final components, the corresponding constructed training set is produced using its well-trained, optimized encoder, following the guidance of \textbf{Property 1}.
-Below, we list the real images and the pretrained $\mathcal{E}^*$ and $\varphi^*$ used in our experiments: \begin{itemize} \item \textbf{VAE\_1.1 training set}: The real images are from the full MS-COCO 2014 dataset (118k images).
-The pretrained VAE used to generate negative samples is the VAE from \url{https://huggingface.co/stabilityai/stable-diffusion-2-1}. \item \textbf{HiDream training set in Experiment Q1}: The pretrained VAE weights are from HiDream-I1-Full \url{https://huggingface.co/HiDream-ai/HiDream-I1-Full}. \item \textbf{VQ\_2.2 training set}: The pretrained model used for converting real images is JanusPro-7B \url{https://huggingface.co/deepseek-ai/Janus-Pro-7B}.
+For each of the three representative final components---\textit{Stable Diffusion 2.1,JanusPro and PixelFlow}, the corresponding constructed training set is produced using its well-trained, optimized encoder, following the guidance of \textbf{Property 1}.
+Below, we list the real images and the pretrained $\mathcal{E}^*$ and $\varphi^*$ used in our experiments: \begin{itemize} \item \textbf{VAE training set} (Sec 5.1): The real images are from the full MS-COCO 2014 dataset (118k images).
+The pretrained VAE used to generate negative samples is the VAE from \url{https://huggingface.co/stabilityai/stable-diffusion-2-1}.

+\item \textbf{VQ training set} (Sec 5.1): The pretrained model used for converting real images is JanusPro-7B \url{https://huggingface.co/deepseek-ai/Janus-Pro-7B}.
 Due to its fixed patch size, Janus only supports a resolution of 378×378.
-Therefore, we filter out images smaller than this size and center-crop the remaining MS-COCO images to 378×378. \item \textbf{Super-resolution\_3.3 training set}: We use PixelFlow \url{https://huggingface.co/ShoufaChen/PixelFlow-Text2Image/tree/main/model.pt}, whose last stage is pretrained to upscale images from 128×128 to 512×512.
+Therefore, we filter out images smaller than this size and center-crop the remaining MS-COCO images to 378×378. \item \textbf{Diffusion training set} (Sec 5.1): We use PixelFlow \url{https://huggingface.co/ShoufaChen/PixelFlow-Text2Image/tree/main/model.pt}, whose last stage is pretrained to upscale images from 128×128 to 512×512.
 For real images in MS-COCO, we crop them to 512×512 whenever the resolution allows.
-We do not downsample and re-upsample the real images; instead, we directly use real images that match the output resolution. \item \textbf{Sparse selection set}: We run Algorithm 4 on the constructed sample sets from \textit{VAE\_1.1}, \textit{VQ\_2.2}, and \textit{Super-resolution\_3.3}.
-Once the constructed (negative) samples are selected, their corresponding real images form the positive training set. \end{itemize}
+We do not downsample and re-upsample the real images; instead, we directly use real images that match the output resolution. \item \textbf{HiDream training set} (Sec 5.5): The pretrained VAE weights are from HiDream-I1-Full \url{https://huggingface.co/HiDream-ai/HiDream-I1-Full}. \end{itemize}